Hejki/SwiftExtLib/README.md

 }
 ```

-Use function `segueIdentifierForSegue` for obtain `SegueIdentifier` for `prepareForSegue` method or otherview controller methods.
+Use function `segueIdentifier(for:)` for obtain `SegueIdentifier` for prepareForSegue method or other view controller methods.
 ```swift
 class MyViewController: UIViewController, SegueHandler {
     ...